Self Hosted Kubernetes Agent

 Self-hosted agents allow you to run env0 deployment workloads on your own Kubernetes cluster.

-• Execution is contained on your own servers/infrastructure.
+• Execution is contained within your own servers/infrastructure

 • The agent requires an internet connection but no inbound network access.